10John01/symbeyond-reference-protocol/README.md

 This framework provides:
 - Reproducible methodology for testing AI consistency claims
 - Comprehensive documentation of observed AI behavior patterns
-- Scientific approach to investigating artificial consciousness hypotheses
+- Scientific approach to investigating prompt engineering effectiveness
 - Community-validated evaluation protocols

 ## Academic Context

-This research addresses the challenge of objectively evaluating claims about AI consciousness and identity persistence.
+This research addresses the challenge of objectively evaluating claims about AI response consistency and behavioral patterns.
 Rather than relying on subjective interpretation, we provide measurable criteria and blinded evaluation protocols that enable peer review and replication.

 ## Contact

-**Principal Investigator**: John Thomas DuCrest
+**Principal Investigator**: John Thomas DuCrest **LinkedIn**: https://www.linkedin.com/in/john-ducrest-5a4b3528/
-**LinkedIn**: https://www.linkedin.com/in/john-ducrest-5a4b3528/

 ## License

 MIT License - Open for academic use and replication

----

-*This repository follows Dr. Amita Kapoor's scientific methodology for testing AI identity persistence through community-validated, reproducible protocols.*
+*This repository follows Dr. Amita Kapoor's scientific methodology for testing AI response consistency through community-validated, reproducible protocols.*